Sunday, February 1, 2026

 Free to keep my options open.

 The truth is, I enjoy conversing.
-I enjoy sharing thoughts and feelings with those close to me.
+I enjoy sharing thoughts and feelings with those I trust.
 When something excites me, I want to talk about it.
 I want to connect.

-But too often, when I speak — or when I post something on social media — my words are met with correction, criticism, or suspicion.
-As though I must be mistaken.
+But too often, when I speak — or when I post something on social media — my words are met with correction, criticism, or skepticism, as though I must be mistaken.
 As though my feelings are controversial by default.
+It eventually reached a point where I deleted every post I had ever made — graduations, marriages, births — because keeping them felt like leaving pieces of myself out to be picked apart.

 Rarely do I offer unsolicited advice, even when I might do things differently.
-I do not feel it is my place to critique others’ decisions.
-Yet it often feels as though others — including my own sons — feel compelled to critique or condemn nearly every utterance that comes out of my mouth, or even a simple revelation of what I’ve been up to.
-Even sharing happiness feels risky, as though it may be dismantled or dismissed.
+I do not feel it is my place to critique others' decisions.
+Yet even sharing happiness sometimes feels like a risk — as if it might be dismantled before it can land.
+And so I've become careful.
+More careful than I'd like, at times.

 There was a time I thought I could be a teacher.
 In the military, I delivered speeches and briefings and won awards.
 If I could prepare, write, and stand behind a podium, I was confident — commanding, even.
 When I know my material, I can communicate clearly and persuasively.

 When I travel to Korea — or anywhere in Asia — something unexpected happens.
 Because no one knows me there, no one assumes who I am.
 No one has a history with me.
-I am given a chance.
+I am given a clean start.
 People engage.
 They listen.
 I open up easily.

-All it takes is the sense that someone sees me — that my words will not judged before they're finished.
+All it takes is the sense that someone sees me — that my words won't be judged before they're finished.

-But that does not mean it does not still weigh on me.
+But that does not mean it doesn't still weigh on me.

 Being accustomed to silence is not the same as being free from it.
 It means the quiet has become familiar — humming in rooms where I measure my words before speaking, in moments when I swallow enthusiasm before it can be dismissed.